camistein/blog/blog/2024/sanityAIImages.md

 ![AI robot](https://i.ibb.co/ChX8C0R/AI-robot-Blog.png)

-# Generate AI Images in image property
+# Generate AI Images in Sanity image property

 Sometimes you might not have the energy or resources to create images.